cr-623/Windows-playground/README.md

 ```

 You can easily modify and apply windows styles to individual windows based on HWNDs!
+Almost all functions in winattr.py only require the HWND as the argument, making interacting with windows much much simpler

 `win_constants.py` includes massive amounts of constants and structures so you will never have to define them again.